cython/cython/docs/src/tutorial/cython_tutorial.rst

    when using Python.
 Because everything in python is an object, and every object is implemented as a dictionary, this is not very cache friendly.

-It's worth mentioning that you won't usually get speedups like this.
-We very likeky touched a sweet spot with the CPU cache.
 Usually the speedups are between 2x to 1000x.
+It depends on how much you call the Python interpreter.
 As always, remember to profile before adding types everywhere.
+Adding types makes your code less readable, so use them with moderation.

 Language Details